Toxic Gas Program

 Santa Clara County Code of Ordinances, Title B, Division B11, Chapter XIV

-HMCD oversees the Toxic Gas Program for facilities located in the cities of Los Altos Hills, Monte Sereno, Palo Alto, San Jose, Saratoga, and the unincorporated areas of Santa Clara County (including Moffett Field, San Martin, and Stanford).
+HMCD oversees the Toxic Gas Program for facilities located in the cities of Los Altos Hills and Monte Sereno and in the unincorporated areas of Santa Clara County (including Moffett Field and Stanford).

 - The following controls are required of all facilities subject to TGO pursuant to SCCO B11-380: